RobTillaart/SHT85/README.md

 #### Compatibility

-The SHT85 is protocom compatible with the SHT3x series.
+The SHT85 is protocol compatible with the SHT3x series.
 Main difference is the accuracy.
-Compare the datasheets to see all differences.
+Compare the data sheets to see all differences.

 Accuracy table: